jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_connect_discoverywizard.md

 Depending on the size of your network it may take some time for Spotlight to discover all the available resources.

 {% include tip.html content="To locate SQL Server instances, Spotlight requires SQL Server Client tools be installed on both the Spotlight Client and Spotlight Diagnostic Server.
 If Spotlight finds no SQL Server instances then verify SQL Server Client Tools are installed.
 The SQL Server Client Tools that you need can be found on the installation disk for Microsoft SQL Server 2000 or later." %}

+{% include note.html content="Spotlight does not include SQL Server hosted on Unix/Linux operating systems in its compiled list." %}

 ### Import from a file